arcmags/ramroot/README.rst

 All installation scripts are located in the ``bin/`` directory.
 In order to obtain correct UUIDs, you must install from a normal login session (no chroot).
 All install scripts must be run as root.
+To use ramroot, first install the hook, then enable the changes:

 1.  ``ramroot-install`` builds the required hook and install files